Showtime Scandinavia

 Showtime Scandinavia (generally referred to simply as Showtime) was a television channel broadcasting action movies to the Nordic countries operated by NonStop Television.
-Its name and logo was licensed by Showtime Networks Inc., owners of the American Showtime.
+Its name and logo were licensed by Showtime Networks Inc., owners of the American Showtime.
 The two channels however do not share any programme content.

 Showtime Scandinavia was closed on 15 July 2015.

+In September 2022, Showtime reentered the Scandinavian market with the introduction of SkyShowtime.

 History

 NonStop Television received a license for a channel with the working title NonStop Film in January 2004 when the government awarded new licenses for the terrestrial network (DTT).
 The channel was put into the new fifth multiplex that covered 50 percent of the country.

 The channel was named Showtime and started broadcasting at 18:00 hrs.
 (CET) on 30 September 2004.
 It was then available from Boxer TV Access (DTT in Sweden), Canal Digital satellite throughout the Nordic countries and cable services.

 In 2005, the channel became available in the basic analogue package for the Canal Digital cable viewers in Norway.

 In February 2006, the Swedish government took back Showtime's terrestrial license.
 NonStop Television were however awarded a new license for a channel called Nonstop Filmfestival (working title).
 The channel was named Silver and replaces Showtime in May 2006.